Skip to main content

 You might see some prints of Frances’ paintings around town, but she will not sell a single original piece.
 Those will hang in the Scottsboro Boys Civil Rights Museum, a multi-million-dollar CEOTA project currently underway.

-Learn more about the Scottsboro Boys Civil Rights Museum in Part 2 of our Decatur Civil Rights Museum story – coming soon!
+Click here to learn more about the Scottsboro Boys Civil Rights Museum in Part 2 of our Decatur Civil Rights Museum story.

 Share this story